evelynpehty/CapstoneProject2/README.md

 ### 1.3 Document Conventions
 - UML diagrams are used for visual representation.
-- [Add any other document conventions as necessary.]

 ### 1.4 Intended Audience
 This document is intended for the development team, project managers, quality assurance personnel, potential employers, and anyone interested in understanding the technical aspects of the project.